 In this last section we discuss methods which work at a group level to identify and combine multitask and multimodal networks.
 One promising approach is joint ICA, a second-level fMRI analysis method that has been used for capturing group-differences in two ways.
 These are (1) The contribution of one component to each group is dissimilar, which is reflected by the mean of mixing coefficients (quantified via p value of two sample t-test).
 (2) The back-reconstructed sources for each group are uncommon; namely, the component can vary spatially between two classes of populations as reflected by the joint histogram (quantified via J-divergence) (Calhoun et al., 2006a ).
 We show three examples of this approach applied to schizophrenia.

-).
+We performed a joint analysis of fMRI data collected from a Sternberg (SB) and an auditory oddball discrimination (AOD) task.
+Data in each task were collected from 15 controls and 15 schizophrenic patients.
+Additional details of the tasks and subjects are provided in (Calhoun et al., 2006b ).
 A single joint component including regions in temporal lobe (for the AOD task) and dorsolateral prefrontal cortex (for the SB task) discriminated schizophrenia patients from healthy controls.
 A joint histogram was computed by ranking voxels surviving the threshold for the AOD and SB parts of the joint source in descending order and pairing these two voxel sets.
 Single subject and group-averaged joint histograms are presented in Figures 4 A,B and the marginal histograms for the AOD and SB tasks are presented in Figures 4 C,D.

 Figure 4.
 Cross-task 2D histograms for AOD versus SB fMRI activation (from Calhoun et al., 2006b ).
 Joint 2D histograms for voxels identified in the analysis.
 Individual (A) and group average difference (B) histograms (with orange areas larger in controls and blue areas larger in patients) are provided along with the marginal histograms for the auditory oddball (SPM contrast image for “targets”) (C) and Sternberg (SPM contrast image for “recall”) (D) data.

 In general, more AOD task voxels were active in the controls and the SB task showed a slight increase in standard deviation for the patients.
 Results also revealed significantly more correlation between the two tasks in the patients (p < 0.0001).
 A possible synthesis of the findings is that patients are activating less, but also activating with a less unique set of regions for these very different tasks, consistent with a generalized cognitive deficit.
 Essentially this suggests that schizophrenia patients demonstrate less modularity than healthy controls in the brain patterns induced in response to different tasks.